Google Search Console URL Inspection API

 }

-Go to index.
-Inspect and hit the try it button on the right sidebar to see how well the URL inspection API tool operates.
+Go to the index.
+Inspect the URL and click the Try it button in the right sidebar to see how well the URL inspection API performs.
 For execution to succeed, you must have the authorization to view the property in the Search Console.

-You can set up live URL Inspection API by going to console.cloud.google.com, creating a project, then searching for Google Search Console API and enabling it.
-Next, configure credentials and complete the rest of the configuration procedures.
+You can set up the Live URL Inspection API by going to console.cloud.google.com, creating a project, then searching for the Google Search Console API and enabling it.
+Next, configure the credentials and complete the remaining configuration steps.

 Usage Limits